Sex shop: China

 Mainland China's first sex shop opened in Beijing in 1993 and by 2013, there were over 2,000 sex shops in the city.
-Most of their products were made in China.
+Most of their products are made in China.
+Sex shops in China often present themselves as "healthcare centres" selling "medical aids" for sexual dysfunction.

 Canada

 The first sex shop in North America was called The Garden.
 It was opened in October 1971 by Ivor Sargent on Crescent Street in downtown Montreal, Quebec.
 The Garden combined the concepts used by Beate Uhse in Germany and Ann Summers in the UK.
 The store's opening attracted long lines of shoppers.
 The Palm Beach Post commented: "Like the chicken or the egg controversy, no one is really sure which came first-the sex boutique or the so-called sexual revolution".

 Although the age of consent is 16 in Canada, an age of 18+ is required to view or purchase pornography.
 There are no specific laws against using or buying sex toys at any particular age.
 However, most sex shops sell adult videos, which means that most sex toys are on sale only to adults.